Import an Inbox Item

 When an Inbox Item has been created from a document, the system provides the results of the import by logging a notification on the Home tab and sending an email.

 If there are any issues mapping data from an E2B file, the notification includes a warning message explaining the affected E2B data element and value.
-For API import issues, the system also includes a message.
+For API import issues, the system also includes a warning message.
 If a mapping issue occurs, manually enter the information on the Inbox Item.

 Verify an Inbox Item